freelan-developers/teapot/docs/source/glossary.rst

       For instance, the `windows` filter checks that `teapot` has been run on Windows.
 Another example is the `mingw` filter whose role is to check that MinGW is currently available in the execution environment.

     teapot
-      `teapot` is the name of the command-line tool that implements all tea-party logic.
+      `teapot` is the name of the command-line tool that implements all teapot logic.

     shell
       A shell is a command line interpreter that will execute the different commands of a builder.